Leahmemo/alx-pre_course/README.md

-I learnt how to navigate, branch and push notifications on a repository
+My first Readme where I learnt how to navigate, branch and push notifications on a repository